python-poetry/poetry/docs/_index.md

 ```

 {{% note %}}
-You may need to restart your shell in order for the changes to take effect.
+You may need to restart your shell in order for these changes to take effect.
 {{% /note %}}